John W. Holcomb

 John William Holcomb (born 1963) is a United States district judge of the United States District Court for the Central District of California.

 Early life and education

 Holcomb was born in 1963 in Olean, New York.
-He attended Massachusetts Institute of Technology on a Naval Reserve Officers Training Corps scholarship, graduating in 1984 with a Bachelor of Science in civil engineering.
+He attended Massachusetts Institute of Technology on a Naval Reserve Officers Training Corps scholarship, graduating in 1984 with a Scientiae Baccalaureus in civil engineering.
 He spent five years as an active duty military officer, then jointly attended Harvard Law School and Harvard Business School, receiving a JD–MBA in 1993.
 Holcomb received his Juris Doctor degree with cum laude honors.

 Military service

 Holcomb served in the United States Navy from 1980 to 1989, and he was on active duty as a commissioned officer from 1984 to 1989.
 His service included time as a Surface Warfare Officer aboard the battleship USS New Jersey (BB-62) and with the Joint Chiefs of Staff at the Pentagon.